 Claim Tax Breaks on Your Income Tax Return

-Parents can claim the American Opportunity Tax Credit (AOTC), a partially-refundable tax credit worth up to $2,500, based on up to $4,000 in college tuition and textbook expenses.
+Some financial aid tips are for parents.
+For example, parents can claim the American Opportunity Tax Credit (AOTC), a partially-refundable tax credit worth up to $2,500, based on up to $4,000 in college tuition and textbook expenses.

 While it may be a bit late to start saving for college for a high school senior, every dollar parents save is a dollar less they’ll have to borrow.
 Now is a good time to get started with a 529 plan for younger children.
 Also, if the parents live in one of the more than 30 states that offer a state income tax deduction or tax credit based on contributions to the state’s 529 plan, the state tax break can function like a discount on tuition.

 Compare colleges based on net price.
 The net price is the difference between the cost of attendance and gift aid (grants and scholarships).
 The net price is like a discounted sticker price, reflecting the real cost of a college education.